GOOD Music: 2018–present

 On October 24, 2022, it was revealed that Def Jam had officially parted ways with West and GOOD was no longer distributed by their label.
 This comes as a response to West's recent controversies involving actions deemed as antisemitic and racist, though it was revealed that West was already released from Def Jam following the release of Donda as the album completed his album contract with the label.
+However, as of 2026, 070 Shake continues to have her music distributed by Def Jam alongside GOOD.

 On December 19, 2022, Pusha T announced that he was no longer on speaking terms with West and has stepped down from his post as President of GOOD Music and is officially off the imprint.

 In 2023, a 2018 video of West publicly disavowing the company leaked online.
 In the video, West chastised his lack of control of the label during a phone call with former manager Scooter Braun, to where he said: "[I]t's gon' be a get me out this motherfucking GOOD Music shit now.
 And Scooter, ain't gon' be no 'I'm still putting my name on this shit.'
 I need to get rid of GOOD Music because I'm great.
 And guess what good is?
 The enemy of great."